 The real horror here is not that a woman recently described by an American intelligence officer as “batshit crazy” can vent unhinged conspiracy theories on Twitter (that is, after all, pretty much the reason for its existence), but that the American liberal establishment can take her so seriously.
-Harvard law professor Lawrence Tribe has lauded Mensch as “impressive” and “incomparable”, while the New York Times (the New York Times, for god’s sake) granted her a much coveted op ed spot.
+Harvard law professor Lawrence Tribe has lauded Mensch as “impressive” and “incomparable”, while the New York Times granted her a much coveted op ed spot.

 Clearly there is some truth at the core of this, some degree of Russian involvement that genuinely did occur, and it is of the imperative that this must be uncovered, most likely through a congressional investigation.
 But the whole affair has now become wrapped up in so much hysteria that a return to sanity seems nigh on impossible.

-These claims have not, therefore, been lept upon due to their veracity, and certainly not due to any moral imperative felt by the American establishment to prevent democracies from being subverted, especially given America has been doing the same for decades upon decades.
+These claims have not, therefore, been lept upon due to their veracity, and certainly not due to any moral imperative felt by the American establishment to prevent democracies from being subverted, especially given America has been doing the same itself for decades.

 No, the real motivation for this 21st century red scare, where Putin-backed nationalists replace Commies as the ever present shadowy threat to American society, is a need to insulate the American establishment from any and all critique.

-In this fantasy world Clinton lost not because of her ties to Wall Street, not because of the Democratic party’s systematic neglect of their working class and rustbelt voters, and dependence on corporate power, and certainly not because the woman has never yet come across a conflict she thinks might not be improved by a few thousand pounds of American munitions.
+In this fantasy world Clinton lost not because of her ties to Wall Street, not because of the Democratic party’s systematic neglect of their working class and rustbelt voters, not due to her dependence on corporate donors, and certainly not because the woman has never yet come across a conflict she thinks might not be improved by a few thousand pounds of American munitions.

-So the Democratic Party rolls on, ignoring the interests of its historic voter base yet expecting their loyal support, while across Europe establishment parties work themselves into a hysterical frenzy because Putin’s trying to do them what they’ve been doing to the developing world for years.
+So the Democratic Party rolls on, ignoring the interests of its historic voter base yet expecting their loyal support.
 Any truth that might exist at the bottom of this is drowned out, and any critical reflection from the left is lost in the face of conspiratorial delusions.